ValeryPonomarenko/ComponentsManager/README.md

 Also, if some component needs a dependency, you can find it with method `findComponent`.

 That's all.
 There is no need to write code that will save, search or remove components anymore.

+For more information, please, read the [wiki pages](https://github.com/ValeryPonomarenko/ComponentsManager/wiki).